openego/eTraGo/README.rst

 `Python 3 <https://www.python.org/downloads/.>`_ installed.
 If you have a working Python3 environment, use pypi to install the latest eTraGo version.
 We highly recommend you to use a virtual environment.
-Use following pip command in order to install eTraGo:
+Use following pip command in order to install eTraGo.
+Be sure having the pip version 18.1 installed since newer versions do not permit using dependency links.

 .. code-block:: bash

-  $ pip3 install eTraGo
+  $ pip3 install eTraGo --process-dependency-links

 Installation for Developers
 ===========================